 Yes, we are able to provide Protected No Claims Bonus.
 Please ask us when you take out the policy or renew it.
 This cannot be added during the policy period.

-Vehicles must be the property of the policyholder – we cannot cover vehicles owned by an employee or spouse.
-There are also certain restrictions on the type of vehicle that can be covered and the extent of cover available for certain types of vehicle.
+They must be the property of the policyholder – we cannot cover vehicles owned by an employee or spouse.
+There are also certain restrictions on the types that can be covered and the extent of cover available for certain vehicles.
 We will explain any relevant restrictions as part of our quote.
 If you already have a policy with us, your policy schedule will include details of the restricted vehicles.

 The issue of fraud in the motor insurance market generally is well publicised.
 One way we can help protect you from the cost of this is by requesting a copy driving licence for all drivers insured on one of our policies.
 Please help us by providing these promptly when requested to do so.